BenDo2006/SCARA-LP/README.md

 - GT2 timing belts and pulleys for power transmission
 - DC motors with encoder feedback
 - Custom PCB for motor control and signal routing
-- Structural components (3D printed and machined parts)
+- Structural components (3D printed and bought parts)

 ---